 - Any other behavior that violates the Undergraduate Student Code of Conduct

 - Assisting or Encouraging Underage Possession, Purchase, or Consumption of Alcoholic Beverages: Helping or actively encouraging another person to engage in violations of University’s Undergraduate Alcohol and Other Drug Policy.
 The student is also responsible for misconduct if they permit underage alcohol use within their residence hall room or off-campus residence, or otherwise provide a setting that allows for the underage consumption of alcohol.

-- Open Containers: Possessing an Alcoholic Beverage in open containers outside designated areas.
+- Open Containers: Possessing an Alcoholic Beverage in open containers outside Designated Areas.
 Residents and their guests are not allowed to carry primary or secondary open containers of alcohol to or from suite/floor lounges at any time.

 - Underage Purchase or Attempt to Purchase Alcohol: No student under the age of 21 may purchase or attempt to purchase Alcoholic Beverages.